vinu76jsr/npx-vaibhavmishra/README.md

 npx bradwestfall
 ```

-All credit for this idea got to: https://github.com/bnb/bitandbang
+All credit for this idea goes to: https://github.com/bnb/bitandbang